Dr. Greg Bernstein

 }

 Caution objects other than those you directly create may inherit many other properties.
-Use the method .hasOwnProperty(propString)
+Use the method .hasOwnProperty(propString) to test.

 A nicer way to loop over iterable objects such as arrays.